whizzml/examples/model-per-category/readme.md

         make compile PKG_DIR=model-per-category

-That will create for you all three scripts.
+That will create all three scripts for you.

 ### Using the web UI